 Allstate has come out with a bang: Having made $4.6 billion in profits in 2007, it doubled its earnings from the 1990s.
 This massive increase is a direct result of paying dramatically less on claims.

 According to an unpublished Harris Interactive Poll conducted in September of 2011, 59% of adults believe that insurers deny claims intentionally.
 In today's economy, a claim denied for even a month can spell financial disaster for the average American family.
 This translates to: Allstate's business model profits off customers when they are the most vulnerable.

 To prove this point, a study by the National Bureau of Economic Research found that around 25% of Americans are not able to come up with $2,000 within 30 days.

-Unfortunately, insurance companies like Allstate assert that claim delays are fluke occurrences, when in actual fact they are not only routine, but intentional products of the McKinsey system.
+Unfortunately, insurance companies or corporate defendants like Allstate assert that claim delays are fluke occurrences, when in actual fact they are not only routine, but intentional products of the McKinsey system.

 When you have an accident, or when your house catches on fire, you contact your insurance company and explain what happened.
 They may or may not send an adjuster out, and if they do, they may say it's not covered, or if it is covered, they will say that this is the dollar amount that we're obligated to pay you.
 Since most people have no expertise in the insurance industry, they will have no idea whether it's right or not.

 Arguably, insurance regulation is weak at its very best.
 Since insurance taxes are a major source of revenue for state governments, consumers are put on the backburner.
-Insurance oversight commissions place more importance on keeping insurance companies solvent than protecting the rights of policyholders.
+Insurance oversight commissions place more importance on keeping insurance companies or corporate defendants solvent than protecting the rights of policyholders.

 Intentionally delaying claims is an effort to put the squeeze on policyholders, and according to NAIC data, claim delays have been the most common cause for policyholder complaints.